 Projects Will Support Data Processing for Electric Grid Reliability and Resilience

-WASHINGTON, D.C.—The U.S. Department of Energy’s (DOE's) Office of Electricity (OE) today announced the nine Phase 1 winners of the inaugural American-Made Digitizing Utilities Prize.
-This $675,000 prize – $75,000 for each team – connects utilities with interdisciplinary teams of software developers and data experts to transform digital systems in the energy sector through data analytics, processing, quality assurance, storage, and deletion.
+WASHINGTON, D.C.—The U.S. Department of Energy’s (DOE) Office of Electricity (OE) today announced the three winning teams for Phase 2 of the American-Made Digitizing Utilities Prize.
+This $1.1 million prize connected utilities with interdisciplinary teams of software developers and data scientists to transform the energy sector through innovation in obtaining actionable insight from grid use.

 Track 1 – Load Modeling

 Competitors worked with Bonneville Power Administration to use load modeling to help correctly forecast future power demands, specifically addressing the dynamic nature of weather-sensitive loads for residential and commercial buildings.
-The Track 1 winners are:
+The Track 1 winner is:

-- The Data Wave of the Future (Arlington, VA) – This team will use machine-learning modeling techniques to provide insights into the distribution network to characterize weather-sensitive loads.
-This team will use a distributed computing platform to run the models and develop workflows to process and organize the data.
+- Cadmus: The Data Wave of the Future (Arlington, VA) – Cadmus used machine-learning modeling techniques to provide insights into the distribution network and characterize weather-sensitive energy loads.

 Track 2 – Data Analysis Automation

-Competitors worked with Dominion Energy to propose methods for the automation of data analysis to help engineers scrutinize and evaluate a data-driven approach to resolving nuanced complexities across the system.
-The Track 2 winners are:
+Competitors worked with Dominion Energy to propose methods for data analysis automation to help engineers scrutinize and evaluate a data-driven approach to resolving nuanced complexities across the system.
+The Track 2 winner is:

-- ScaLaDe – Scalable Labeling for Data Enrichment (Princeton, NJ) – This team uses machine learning to enrich large datasets with event labels by incorporating domain knowledge from power system experts.
+- ScaLaDE: Scalable Labeling for Data Enrichment (Princeton, NJ) – ScaLaDE used machine learning to enrich large datasets with event labels by incorporating domain knowledge from power system experts.

 Track 3 – Competitor-Identified Challenge

 Competitors with an existing utility partner identified their own digitization or data challenge and proposed solutions.
-The Track 3 winners are:
+The Track 3 winner is:

-- Expedite Integration of EV in Distribution System (Riverside, CA) – This team is developing an integrated and data-driven planning platform that predicts feeder-level EV adoption, forecasts charging profiles and analyzes impacts on the distribution network.
+- Electrify USA: Expedite Integration of EV in Distribution System (Riverside, CA) – Electrify USA developed an integrated and data-driven planning platform that predicts feeder-level electric vehicle adoption, forecasts charging profiles, and analyzes impacts on the distribution network.